Ishwari96/Code_assignment/README.md

 Create a Clients SpringBoot service.
 It holds client data (id, name).
 Endpoints exposed:
 POST /client → create a user
-GET /client/{id} → show the name of the client
+GET /client/{clientId} → show the name of the client GET /client/{clientId}/expenses/total → show a total of all the expenses of the client

+Create an Expenses SpringBoot service.
+It holds expenses information for all clients (date, amount spent).
+Endpoints exposed:
+POST /expense → create an expense record
-GET /client/{id}/expenses/total → show a total of all the expenses of the client
+GET /expense/client/{clientId} → return a list of all the expenses for a clien

 ## Requirements